-Benefit Description You pay Physical and occupational therapies (cont.)
-High Option Standard Option Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided. \$35 per office visit \$40 per office visit See You need prior plan approval for certain services in Section 3.
-Not covered: All charges All charges • Long-term rehabilitative therapy Exercise programs Speech therapy High Option Standard Option Up to 60 visits per year per condition for the services of the following: \$35 per office visit \$40 per office visit Qualified speech therapists See You need prior plan approval for certain services in Section 3.
-Hearing services (testing, treatment, and supplies) High Option Standard Option • Hearing testing for children through age 17, as shown in Preventive care , children Nothing Nothing Not covered: All charges All charges • All other hearing testing • Hearing aids, testing and examinations for them Vision services (testing, treatment, and supplies) High Option Standard Option Diagnosis and treatment of diseases of the eye Annual eye refractions to provide a written lens prescription for eyeglasses One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) \$20 per office visit to your primary care physician \$35 per office visit to a specialist \$25 per office visit to your primary care physician \$40 per office visit to a specialist • Screening eye exam to determine the need for vision correction for children through age 17 (see Preventive care) Nothing Nothing Not covered: All charges All charges Eye exercises and orthoptics Contact lenses examination • Radial keratotomy and other refractive surgery
+Benefit Description You pay Physical, occupational and cardiac cherapies (cont.)
+High Option Standard Option See You need prior plan approval for certain services in Section 3. \$35 per visit \$40 per visit Not covered: • Long-term rehabilitative therapy • Exercise programs All charges All charges Speech therapy High Option Standard Option Speech therapy provided by speech therapists \$35 per visit \$40 per visit Up to 60 treatments per condition per year See You need prior plan approval for certain services in Section 3.
+Hearing services (testing, treatment, and supplies) High Option Standard Option Hearing testing for children through age 17, as shown in Preventive care, children Nothing Nothing Not covered: Hearing aids, testing and examinations for them All charges All charges Vision services (testing, treatment, and supplies) High Option Standard Option Diagnosis and treatment of diseases of the eye One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) \$20 per office visit to your primary care physician \$35 per office visit to a specialist \$25 per office visit to your primary care physician \$40 per office visit to a specialist • Screening eye exam to determine the need for vision correction for children through age 17, as shown in Preventive care , children Nothing Nothing Not covered: All charges All charges Eye exercises and orthoptics Eyeglasses or contact lenses and examinations for them, except as shown above Radial keratotomy and other refractive surgery Foot care High Option Standard Option Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$20 per office visit to your primary care physician \$25 per office visit to your primary care physician Note: See Orthopedic and prosthetic devices for information on podiatric shoe inserts. \$35 per office visit to a specialist \$40 per office visit to a specialist Not covered: All charges All charges Not covered: All charges All charges